Chicken Gravy vs Brown Gravy: What’s the Difference?

 When to Choose Chicken Gravy vs Brown Gravy

-Choosing between when to use chicken or brown gravy depends on your dish’s flavor and ingredients.
+Choosing between the two depends on your dish’s flavor and ingredients.
 Chicken gravy goes well with poultry, while brown gravy suits beef and red meat.

 But, there are exceptions.
 For a dish with delicate flavors, like smoked salmon, choose a lighter chicken gravy.
 For vegetarian meals with bold flavors, a rich brown gravy can be a great choice.